masasam/emacs-easy-jekyll/README.md

 If you want deploy jekyll at Amazon S3, please install AWS CLI and set easy-jekyll-amazon-s3-bucket-name.

+Please set up for with 'aws configure' command if you are the first time aws command.

 	(setq easy-jekyll-amazon-s3-bucket-name "your-amazon-s3-bucket-name")

 If you want deploy jekyll at Google Cloud Storage, please install Google Cloud SDK and set easy-jekyll-google-cloud-storage-bucket-name.